FCC TCPA Regulations Overview: 2024 / 2025 Consent Compliance Changes

 One Chance to Clarify Opt-Outs

-Organizations may send one text to confirm that the consumer has revoked consent.
+An FCC rule that took effect in April 2024 clarified that organizations may send one message to confirm that the consumer has revoked consent.
 If the consumer opted into multiple categories of text message, you could use this message to seek clarification on the scope of the opt-out.
 In other words, you can ask if the consumer wants to stop all contact or just some campaigns.

 You need to hurry, though.
 The FCC stated that this confirmation text must be sent within just five minutes of the opt-out request.
-That means any automation technology used to send these texts must be fast and well-integrated.
+In addition, the confirmation cannot contain any marketing messages.

 What Are the Risks?

 TCPA violations can result in penalties of $500-$1,500 per violation.
-For organizations contacting thousands of consumers daily, a lapse in compliance could add up to major fine totals.
+For organizations contacting thousands of consumers daily, a lapse in compliance could add up to major costs.

-To sum up some key TCPA consent action items from the FCC’s Order:
+To sum up the key points from the FCC’s 2024 and 2025 TCPA regulation changes:

 1. Unpredictable opt-out language from consumers opens the door for potential TCPA violations.